eugenia1984/english/glossary.md

 - **hope** is used to express a wish for something to be true or to happen.
 For example, saying I hope you're doing well means you wish that the person is fine or happy.

+- **huge** means very big or large in size, amount, or degree.
+For example, ``The building is huge``. means the building is very large or big in size.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> I